 Since its establishment in 2017-2018, the Humanities Institute has hosted an annual lecture each spring to celebrate and interrogate the work of the humanities.
 In 2018-2019 we introduced an Alumni Award, given to a Penn State graduate who has made a significant impact in the humanities.
-Details for the Spring 2025 event are forthcoming.
+Our 2025 event will be held on Monday, March 31 at 4:00 p.m. at the Hintz Family Alumni Center.

 Andrew Carnegie Fellow; Howard A. Newman Professor of American Studies at Cornell University